On convergence of the generalized Lanczos trust-region method for trust-region subproblems: Introduction

 There are many methods have been proposed for solving \eqref{1}.
 For instance, the Mor$\acute{\rm e}$--Sorensen \cite{28} method is an efficient approach for small and dense TRS.
 For large-scale problem, Gould \emph{et al}. modified the Mor$\acute{\rm e}$--Sorensen method by using the Taylor series \cite{11}, and Steihaug \emph{et al.} \cite{T.S,P.L.} solved the TRS \eqref{1} via a truncated conjugate gradient (tCG) method.
 The generalized Lanczos trust-region method (GLTR) \cite{10} solves \eqref{1} by using a projection method.
 A nested Lanczos method was proposed in \cite{Z.L}, which can be viewed as an accelerated GLTR method.
 A matrix-free method was presented in \cite{M1,M2}, and a semi-definite programming (SDP) based method was proposed in \cite{24}.

 In \cite{GGM}, Gander, Golub, and von Matt solved \eqref{1} from an eigenproblem point of view.
 More precisely, the TRS \eqref{1} was rewritten as a standard eigenvalue problem of size $2n$.
 In \cite{3}, Adachi \emph{et al.} generalized this strategy to a weighted-norm TRS which reduces to a generalized eigenvalue problem of size $2n$.
-Moreover, Adachi \emph{et al.} showed that the Lagrange multiplier corresponding to the optimal solution is the rightmost eigenvalue of a matrix pair of size $2n\times 2n$, and the optimal solution can be computed from the eigenvector associated with the rightmost eigenvalue.
-For more details, one refers to \cite{9,J.B,W.W,7,soren,Tao} and the references therein.
+Moreover, Adachi \emph{et al.} showed that the Lagrange multiplier corresponding to the optimal solution is the rightmost eigenvalue of a matrix pair of size $2n$-by-$2n$, and the optimal solution can be computed from the eigenvector associated with the rightmost eigenvalue.
+One refers to \cite{9,J.B,W.W,7,soren,Tao} and the references therein for more methods on the TRS \eqref{1}.